jasondavies/conrec.js/README.md

 operates on a grid of z-values.

-If no contour-drawing function is specified, it builds a list of contour vectors that can be accessed via the .contourList().
+If no contour-drawing function is specified, it builds a list of contour vectors that can be accessed via .contourList().

 Example: